ict-cx/9zx-sanka/README.md

 #Thanks to Aravinda V. K , his Initial work is a big task.

 I will still contribute to the original repository.
-But working here, can give more freedom if anything goes out of hands, more freegom
+But working here, can give more freedom if anything goes out of hands.

 ## Johnson Dcunha